AliBawazeEer/ADR/README.md

 C# CLI based tool to resolve API Addresses

-Adr simply loads DLL's with LoadLibraryEx() and resolves address of a specified function with GetProcAddress
+ADR loads DLL's with LoadLibraryEx() and resolves address of a specified function with GetProcAddress

 Usefull while you are shellcoding :P